b) Hobbes' Subjectivism

 3.

-Hobbes elucidates the profound moral implications of this principle: each individual labels as good or evil what they desire or detest—what brings pleasure or inflicts pain.
+Hobbes draws out the profound moral implications of this principle: each individual labels as good or evil what they desire or detest—what brings pleasure or inflicts pain.
 As a result, good and evil are no more objectively real than colours or sounds; they are merely subjective fictions.
 Only the movements of desire or aversion possess objective reality.

-Consequently, each individual perceives what they desire or despise as good or evil, and no conception of good or evil holds greater weight than any other: While every man differs from another in constitution, they differ also from one another concerning the common distinction of good and evil.
+Consequently, each individual perceives what they desire or despise as good or evil, and no conception of good or evil carries greater weight than any other: While every man differs from another in constitution, they differ also from one another concerning the common distinction of good and evil.
 Nor is there any such thing as absolute goodness, considered without relation: for even the goodness which we apprehend in God Almighty, is his goodness to us

 4.

-This approach extends beyond the concepts of good and evil: according to Hobbes, all qualities lose their objectivity.
-In Leviathan, he generalises this notion further, asserting that pulchrum and turpe—which he associates with the English concepts of 'right' and 'wrong'—represent all qualities as inherently subjective in nature: For pulchrum we say in some things, fair; in others, beautiful, or handsome, or gallant, or honourable, or comely, or amiable: and for turpe; foul, deformed, ugly, base, nauseous, and the like, as the subject shall require; all which words, in their proper places, signify nothing else but the mine, or countenance, that promises good and evil
+This move extends beyond the concepts of good and evil: according to Hobbes, all qualities lose their objectivity.
+In Leviathan, he generalises this notion further, contending that pulchrum and turpe—which he associates with the English concepts of 'right' and 'wrong'—represent all qualities as inherently subjective in nature: For pulchrum we say in some things, fair; in others, beautiful, or handsome, or gallant, or honourable, or comely, or amiable: and for turpe; foul, deformed, ugly, base, nauseous, and the like, as the subject shall require; all which words, in their proper places, signify nothing else but the mine, or countenance, that promises good and evil

 5.